Biesaz/20240402-HangmanGame-/README.md

 # 20240402-HangmanGame-

+## How to Run

+1. Make sure you have Python installed on your system.
+2. Clone this repository to your local machine.
+3. Navigate to the project directory in your terminal.
+4. Run the following command to start the Hangman game: bash python hangman_game.py
+5. Follow the on-screen instructions to play the game.

+## Game Rules

+- You have 10 attempts to guess the word.
+- You can guess a single letter or the entire word.
+- If you guess the word correctly within the attempts, you win.
+- If you run out of attempts, the game ends.

+Have fun playing the Hangman game!

 Hangman is a classic word-guessing game typically played between two or more players.
 Here's a description of how the game is usually played:

 **Objective**: The objective of Hangman is for one player to guess the word chosen by another player within a certain number of guesses.